BCM-Neurosurgery/data-net-source/README.md

 ```bash
 git clone git@github.com:BCM-Neurosurgery/data-net-source.git
 ```
-Once you're in the directory of the newly cloned code, install the minimal basic dependencies using If you're using a virtual environment of any kind, make sure it is activated.
+Once you're in the directory of the newly cloned code, install the minimal basic dependencies using pip.
+If you're using a virtual environment of any kind, make sure it is activated.

 ```bash